xuchen66/sphinx-emdocs/source/serialEM-note-setup-dummy.rst

 :Author: Chen Xu
 :Contact: <chen.xu@umassmed.edu>
-:Date_Created: 2017-12-16
+:Date_Created: Dec 16, 2017
-:Last_Updated: 2019-05-23
+:Last_Updated: May 23, 2019

 .. glossary::

    Abstract
-      Dummy instance of SerialEM can be very useful in two cases: 1) to be used on the same computer while main instance of SerialEM is busy collecting data; 2) can be used on a remote computer, e.g., a home computer to pick particles.
+      Dummy instance of SerialEM can be very useful in two cases: 1) to be used on the same computer while main instance of SerialEM is busy collecting data; 2) can be used on a remote computer, e.g., a home computer to pick particles or test scripting etc..
 Here I list what is needed to setup dummy instance in these two cases.

 .. _on-the-same-omputer: